 Many patients with high blood pressure try to follow a healthy diet, exercise, and take medications — yet their blood pressure is still high.

 A/Prof Walton is coordinating the SPYRAL Hypertension study, a multi-centre, international, randomised, interventional study, using renal denervation.
 The purpose of the Trial is to provide information about the safety and efficacy of the investigational Symplicity Spyral™ catheter and the Symplicity G3™ generator to help reduce blood pressure.
 To be eligible for the Trial, patients must be between the ages of 20 and 80 and have uncontrolled hypertension, with readings of 150-180/90mmHg.

 Dr Tony Walton is Deputy Director and Head of Catheter Laboratory in the Department of Cardiology.
 He is a clinician, interventional cardiologist who specialises in structural heart procedures.

-Dr Ingrid Hopper is a heart failure physician and clinical pharmacologist.
+A/Prof Ingrid Hopper is a heart failure physician and clinical pharmacologist.